Spatio-temporal evolution of resistance state in simulated memristive networks

 The presence of a sensitized unit - understood as a device with a lower switching threshold than the surrounding - determines the appearance of a distinctive global state for each remnant condition only when the role that specific unit displays within the array is relevant.
-It is worth noticing the arrays display two different evolution modes.
-On the one hand, as it was demonstrated in Fig. \ref{fig:global-resistive-state}, upon cycling R$_{global}$ switches between extreme values determined by the previous history of applied stimuli.
-The initial state, in which every device was configured as $R_{OFF}$, is never recovered and the highly resistive condition differs among cycles.
-This is also visible in the sensitized case since there are three different R$_{global}$ values for three expected high resistive conditions: initially, after the first positive semi cycle (RESET-like according to eq. \ref{eq:dX-dt-Pershin-f}), and after the third semi cycle (second RESET-like condition).
-Additionally, there are also differences among the devices in the sensitized case, and how dramatically the sensitized unit impacts the overall response depends on its position within the array.
-Moreover, the difference between the undistorted global state and the affected one depends on how different $V_t^S$ is compared to $V_t$ being more pronounced when $\frac{V_t}{V_t^S} = 10$ than $\frac{V_t}{V_t^S} = 5$ or $\frac{V_t}{V_t^S} = 1.2$ cases (not shown).
+It is worth noticing the networks display two different evolution modes.
+On the one hand, as it was demonstrated by Fig. \ref{fig:global-resistive-state}, upon cycling \textbf{R}$_{coll}$ switches between extreme values determined by the previous history of applied stimuli.
+The initial state, in which every device was configured as $R_{OFF}$, is never recovered and the highly resistance condition differs among cycles.
+This is also visible in the sensitized case since there are three different \textbf{R}$_{coll}$ values for three expected high resistance conditions: initially ($t=0$ s), after the first positive semi cycle ($t=0.5$ s) - RESET-like according to eq. \ref{eq:dX-dt-Pershin-f} - and after the third semi cycle $t=1.5$ s (second RESET-like condition).
+Additionally, there are also differences among the devices in the sensitized case - and how dramatically the sensitized unit impacts on the overall response - depends on its position within the network.
+Moreover, the difference between the collective state of the undistorted network and the affected one depends on how different $V_t^S$ is compared to $V_t$, being more pronounced when $\frac{V_t}{V_t^S} = 10$ than $\frac{V_t}{V_t^S} = 5$ or $\frac{V_t}{V_t^S} = 1.2$ cases (not shown).